-- Field lights in cab roof (front and rear)

-- · Swath lights in hood

-- HID lights (if installed) on mirror supports
+- · Field lights in cab roof (front and rear) - · Swath lights in hood - · HID lights (if installed) on mirror supports

-If the auto-road light feature is activated (i.e., windrower is in engine- or cab-forward mode, out of park, high range switch position, and header off), only the two front corner field lights will turn on; the remaining field lights are disabled.
+The field lights will not turn on if the auto-road light feature is activated (i.e., windrower is in engine- or cab-forward mode, out of park, high range switch position, and header off).

 The two innermost lights in the field light group (A) at the front of the cab are adjustable.
-Refer to Adjusting Field Lights, page 362.
+Refer to Adjusting Field Lights, page 350.

-Figure 3.18: Field Light Switch
+Figure 3.17: Field Light Switch

-Figure 3.19: Cab-Forward: Front View
+Figure 3.18: Cab-Forward: Front View

 The two field lights (A) at the rear of the cab are adjustable.
-Refer to Adjusting Rear Floodlights, page 369.
+Refer to Adjusting Rear Flood Lights, page 355.